surveycto/clickable-svg/README.md

 1. Attach this plug-in to the text field.
 1. When you fill out the form and click on a path in the .svg image, the ID value of that path will be entered into the text field and stored as the response data.

 **Note:** since the ID values from within the .svg image will be used to update the field response, it is recommended that you make sure they are named appropriately.
+Each clickable region should have a unique ID.
 Check out the [test-form](extras/test-form) and the two associated .svg files to see examples.
 See below for links to some other resources which might help you.

 ## More resources